k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

-Once a project is opened, you will see, at the left upper side of the window, the debug panel and at the left side the activity toolbar.
+Once a project is opened, the debug panel appears on the upper left of the window, and the activity toolbar appears along the left side of the window.